dlt-hub/dlt/docs/website/docs/general-usage/configuration/config_specs.md

 host="localhost"
 ```

-Example:2: use the native form
+Example 2.
+Use the **native** form.

 ```toml
 dsn="postgres://loader:loader@localhost:5432/dlt_data"
 ```

-Example 3: use mixed form: the password is missing in explicit dsn and will be taken from the `secrets.toml`
+Example 3.
+Use the **mixed** form: the password is missing in explicit dsn and will be taken from the
+`secrets.toml`.

 ```toml
 dsn.password="loader
 ```

+You can explicitly provide credentials in various forms:

 ```python
 query("SELECT * FROM customers", "postgres://loader@localhost:5432/dlt_data")
 # or
 query("SELECT * FROM customers", {"database": "dlt_data", "username": "loader"...})
 ```

-☮️ We will implement more credentials and let people reuse them when writing pipelines:
+We will implement more credentials and let people reuse them when writing pipelines:

--  to represent oauth credentials
+- To represent oauth credentials.
-- api key + api secret
+- API key + API secret.
-- AWS credentials
+- AWS credentials.

-### Working with alternatives of credentials (Union types)
+## Working with alternatives of credentials (Union types)

-If your source/resource allows for many authentication methods you can support those seamlessly for your user.
-The user just passes the right credentials and `dlt` will inject the right type into your decorated function.
+If your source/resource allows for many authentication methods, you can support those seamlessly for
+your user.
+The user just passes the right credentials and `dlt` will inject the right type into your
+decorated function.

 Example:

-> read the whole test: /tests/common/configuration/test_spec_union.py, it shows how to create unions of credentials that derive from the common class so you can handle it seamlessly in your code.

 ```python
 @dlt.source